ELETTRA-SincrotroneTrieste/cumbia-libs/index.md

 full C++ Qt application in style and behavior.
 For the most demanding users, *la-cumparsita* allows *javascript* integration to display function results as described earlier in this page.

+### Test application interface, performance and usability without connecting to real control system engines
+The *cumbia-random* module offers an interface to periodically generate random data of a given size and within a given range.
+Additionally, JavaScript files can be used as data sources.
+Read more about *cumbia-random*
+<a href="html/cumbia-random/html/index.html">here</a>.

+### Use the shipped client applications to interact immediately with multiple control systems
+The Qt graphical client and a command line tool are ready to communicate with the supported control systems and the *cumbia-random* module.
+An external <a href="https://github.com/ELETTRA-SincrotroneTrieste/qumbia-tango-findsrc-plugin">plugin</a>
+makes Tango source *bash auto completion* possible!

 ### Keywords and technologies
 - C++-11
 - <a href="https://www.qt.io/">Qt</a>